uncomplicate/fluokitten/README.md

 * Contribute your example code (your own or the ports from Haskell tutorials) to be added to Fluokitten tests.
 * Contribute articles and tutorials.
 * Do code review of the Fluokitten code and suggest improvements.
-* If you find bugs, report them via [Github issue tracker]
+* If you find bugs, report them via [Fluokitten issue tracker](https://github.com/uncomplicate/fluokitten/issues).

 ## Documentation & Examples

+The project is documented in the following ways:
+* Documentation in the source code.
+* Learning resources on the [Fluokitten Homepage](http://uncomplicate.github.io/fluokitten)
+* Code examples that are parts of the test suite.

 ## Project Maturity

+While the project is in the 0.X.Y version it is considered in development, so the priority is adding the new features and enhancing the existing code as much as possible, rather that backward compatibility.
+Once it reaches version 1.0.0 it will be considered stable, and more consideration will be directed towards supporting backward compatibility.

 ## License